MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 XXX describe protocol

-The equal-weights analysis recovered 2376 most parsimonious trees of length 2661.
+The equal-weights analysis recovered 2376 most parsimonious trees of length 2662.
 In all of these trees, the Archbishop is resolved as a basal member of an "advanced somphospondylian" clade (marked AS in Figure F) which is more closely related to titanosaurs than to brachiosaurids or the "primitive somphospondylian" clade containing Euhelopus and seven other OTUs.
-When the Archbishop is constrained to be a brachiosaurid (i.e. more closely related to _Brachiosaurus_ than to _Saltasaurus_), two additional steps are required, yielding most parsimonious trees of length 2663.
-When it is constrained to be the sister taxon to _Giraffatitan_, two further steps are required (i.e. four more than in the unconstrained search), in most parsimonious trees of length 2665.
+When the Archbishop is constrained to be a brachiosaurid (i.e. more closely related to _Brachiosaurus_ than to _Saltasaurus_), one additional step is required, yielding most parsimonious trees of length 2663.
+When it is constrained to be the sister taxon to _Giraffatitan_, two further steps are required (i.e. three more than in the unconstrained search), in most parsimonious trees of length 2665.